Skip to content

 Independent Mental Capacity Act Advocacy

 This advocacy service is available for people who have no appropriate person with which to consult, and who lack capacity to make decisions about either serious medical treatment or long term accommodation.
+For further information please go to the independent mental health capacity act advocacy page on the advocacy hub website.

 Independent Mental Health Act Advocacy

 This advocacy service is available if you are detained under the Mental Health Act 1983, conditionally discharged or on a Supervised Community Treatment or Guardianship Order.
+For further information please go to the independent mental health act page on the advocacy hub website.

 Older Citizen Advocacy York